 Sterling was on the pitch for just 14 minutes after coming off the bench in England's latest pre-World Cup friendly in Miami before being dismissed for a rash challenge on Antonio Valencia.

-That red card means the 19-year-old cannot feature in England's final warmup match against Honduras on Saturday.
+That red card means the 19-year-old cannot feature in England's final tournament warm-up match against Honduras on Saturday.

 "I think he has started to do that."